 [px] is a viewpoint override, including punctuation ([]), specifying that the viewpoint is temporarily set to processor x of the boundary scan chain.
-The processor can be specified as px (where x is the processor ID), or an alias you have defined for a given processor ID.
-ALL cannot be used as a device-number result viewpoint override. is the zero-based position of the device in the scan chain. specifies an ord4 debug variable to which the function return value is assigned.
+The processor can be specified as px (where x is the processor ID), or an alias you have defined for a given device-number is the zero-based position of the device in the scan chain.

+specifies an ord4 debug variable to which the function return value is assigned.
 If result is not specified, the return value is displayed on the next line of the screen.